-- 7.1 Prior to use of the instrument, the microscope, illumination sources, and spectrometer are turned on and allowed - to stabilize.
-This is done in accordance with the instrument manufacturers' instructions or laboratory experience, - whichever yields consistent results. - 7.2 Checking instrument performance verifies that an instrument is operating within required standards.
-It is - essential to demonstrate wavelength and absorbance/photometric accuracy through a performance check, such as - that described in Practice E275. - 7.2.1 A performance check is conducted each day of use, prior to analysis.
+7.1 Prior to use of the instrument, the microscope, illumination sources, and spectrometer are turned on and allowed to stabilize.
+This is done in accordance with the instrument manufacturers' instructions or laboratory experience, whichever yields consistent results.

+7.2 Checking instrument performance verifies that an instrument is operating within required standards.
+It is essential to demonstrate wavelength and absorbance/photometric accuracy through a performance check, such as that described in Practice E275.

+7.2.1 A performance check is conducted each day of use, prior to analysis.

-- 129 7.2.2 A performance check is conducted after any maintenance or power outages, prior to analysis. - 7.2.3 A similar configuration is used each time a performance check is conducted on the system to ensure that - historical performance check data are comparable. - 7.3 Records of all performance checks are maintained.
-A historical record of this data provides a mechanism for - monitoring system performance and provides an operator with an early warning of system trends and deterioration. - 7.4 Performance check parameters include: - 7.4.1 Wavelength Accuracy Wavelength accuracy over the measured range is checked with the aid of - manufacturer-recommended filters (e.g., holmium, erbium, or didymium oxide).
-The resolution used during the - wavelength accuracy checks should be the same as or higher than that used in casework and consistent for each - wavelength accuracy check.
-Transmittance is used for these measurements. - 7.4.2 Photometric Accuracy -The photometric response of the system is checked to ensure linearity using - manufacturer-recommended neutral density filters.
-A typical set of neutral density calibration filters could include - some or all of the following filters: 0.1, 0.5, 1.0, 2.0, 2.5, and 3.0 absorbance units. - 7.5 Fluorescence Emission Fluorescence emissions are checked with materials known to fluoresce (e.g., optically- - brightened cotton, SRM 2940).
+7.2.2 A performance check is conducted after any maintenance or power outages, prior to analysis.

+7.2.3 A similar configuration is used each time a performance check is conducted on the system

+7.3 Records of all performance checks are maintained.
+A historical record of this data provides a mechanism for evaluating system performance and allows an operator to monitor system trends and deterioration.

+7.4 Performance check parameters:

+7.4.1 Wavelength Accuracy - Wavelength accuracy over the measured range is checked with the aid of manufacturer-recommended filters (e.g., holmium-, erbium-, or didymium oxide).
+The resolution used during the wavelength accuracy checks should be the same as that used in casework and consistent for each wavelength accuracy check.
+Transmittance is used for these measurements.

+7.4.2 Photometric Accuracy -The photometric response of the system is checked to ensure linearity using manufacturer-recommended neutral density filters.
+A typical set of neutral density calibration filters could include some or all of the following filters: 0.1, 0.5, 1.0, 2.0, 2.5, and 3.0 absorbance units.

+7.4.3 Filters are calibrated according to the manufacturer's recommendations.

+7.5 Fluorescence Emission - Fluorescence emissions are checked with materials known to fluoresce (e.g., opticallybrightened cotton, fluorescent fingerprint powder, SRM 2940) according to the manufacturer's recommendations.